SpaceWalkPublishing/dbatch/about.md

 ### Moving to the U.S.
 <div class="box">
   <p>
-  In 2004, there were many more career opportunities for me in the U.S. than in the U.K., and I followed my Ph.D. advisor  to upstate New York, where he to led the Physics Department at Rochester Institute of Technology.
+  In 2004, there were many more career opportunities for me in the U.S. than in the U.K., and I followed my Ph.D. advisor to upstate New York, where he led the Physics Department at Rochester Institute of Technology.
 I spent six years in Rochester, where I won several opportunities to use the Hubble Space Telescope, played quite a bit of rugby, made life-long friends, and met my wife.
   </p>
 </div>